 Advanced communication via chat and telephony

 With an integrated chat function it is possible to write direct messages to other users.
 This way enables a short communication chain in the project and the organization.
-As a supplement, there is also telephony with a screensharing function.
+As a supplement, Stackfield still offers the telephony function with screensharing.
 Especially when working decentrally, these additions pay off and no further tools are necessary.

 Roles and permissions